lakeseafly/Wild_barley_genomes_scripts/README.md

 # Wild_barley_genomes_scripts

-In this repository, we included the codes we used in the Wild barley genomes manuscript
+In this repository, we included the codes we used in the Wild barley genomes manuscript.

 Contact: